scottslowe/learning-tools/centos-atomic/README.md

 Everything in this folder is focused around CentOS Atomic Host.

+**NOTE:** CentOS Atomic Host is no longer active and has been replaced by CoreOS.
+The code, examples, and configurations found in this folder may no longer work.

 ## Contents

 **docker-cloudinit**: This folder provides an example of how to use `cloud-init` to customize the Docker daemon on a CentOS Atomic Host instance on AWS.